N7ghtm4r3/Equinox/documd/navigation/NavigatorScreen.md

 #### Customize the bottom bar navigation item

-The structure is the same of the [Out-of-the-box implementation](#out-of-the-box-implementation), but you need to override the `SideNavigationItem` method where you can customize the navigation item for bottom bar
+The structure is the same of the [Out-of-the-box implementation](#out-of-the-box-implementation), but you need to override the `BottomNavigationItem` method where you can customize the navigation item for bottom bar

 ```kotlin
 @OptIn(ExperimentalComposeApi::class)